Toby Wilkinson: Early life

 Wilkinson was born in 1969.
 He read Egyptology at Downing College, Cambridge.
 He graduated with a first class Bachelor of Arts (BA) degree, and was awarded the Thomas Mulvey Egyptology Prize.
-He completed his Doctor of Philosophy (PhD) degree at Christ's College, Cambridge in 1993, with a doctoral thesis titled "Eygpt in transition: predynastic-early dynastic chronology and the effects of state formation".
+He completed his Doctor of Philosophy (PhD) degree at Christ's College, Cambridge in 1993, with a doctoral thesis titled "Egypt in transition: predynastic-early dynastic chronology and the effects of state formation".

 Academic career

 Wilkinson's first academic position, from 1993 to 1997, was as Lady Wallis Budge Research Fellow in Egyptology at Christ's College, Cambridge.
 From 1997 to 1999, he was Leverhulme Special Research Fellow at the University of Durham.
 After this he decided to change direction from academia.

 Wilkinson returned to Cambridge and became a Fellow of Clare College, Cambridge in 2003.
 He set up the college's development office, focusing on communications, fundraising and external relations, and served as director of development from 2003 to 2010.
 He is a member of the editorial board of the Journal of Egyptian History.
 He is an honorary research fellow in the Department of Archaeology, University of Durham.
 In July 2011, he became head of the International Strategy Office at the University of Cambridge.
-In this position, he developed the University's international strategy and helped facilitate international collaborations.
+In this position, he developed the university's international strategy and helped facilitate international collaborations.

 In 2017, he became Deputy Vice Chancellor (External Relations) at the University of Lincoln.
 In January 2021, he moved to the South Pacific to become Vice Chancellor of Fiji National University.
 However, in August 2021, it was announced that he was to step down in December 2021 due to "personal family reasons", and he subsequently returned to the United Kingdom.
 In March 2022, it was announced that he would return to Clare College, Cambridge as Fellow for Development: he took up the appointment on 3 May 2022.
+He was appointed as the bursar of Clare college in February 2025.